 - Find Pain Points from Pleasurable Activities: Even fun activities have downsides, focus on those downsides and explain to consumers why your product solves those.

-The Wrap Up: Understanding Buyers Motivation to Effectively Sell More Products
+Understand Buyers Motivation to Sell More Products Today

 Every customer has a reason to purchase, and understanding those underlying buying motives is the key to raising your revenue.